nrako/formal/README.md

 ## API

 Summary of the most useful methods.
-For a complete list see [documentation](http://nrako.github.io/conform).
+For a complete list see [gh-pages documentation](http://nrako.github.io/conform).

 ### new Form(Object:definition[, Object:option]):instance